Bahawalnagar District

-District boundaries
+Etymology

+Bahawalnagar was originally known as Rojhanwali, then a small village.
+It was renamed by the Nawab of Bahawalpur, Bahawal Khan V, during a visit in 1904 (from 'Bahawal' and '-nagar', 'the town of Bahawal').

+Geography

 The boundaries of Bahawalnagar in the east and south touches the Indian territory of Bikaner and Firozpur districts while Bahawalpur district lies on its west and river Sutlej flows on its northern side.
 District Bahawalnagar spreads over an area of 8878 square kilometers.

 History

-Nawab Bahawal Khan-1 as second nawab of Bahawalpur ascended the throne in 1746 A.D.

-Muhammad Mubarik, after ruling successfully for years, died issueless in 1772 A.D.
-He was succeeded by his nephew Sahibzada Jafar Khan alias Nawab Muhammad Bahawal Khan-II in 1772.
+Nawab Bahawal Khan I as second Nawab of Bahawalpur ascended the throne in 1746.
+Muhammad Mubarik, after ruling successfully for years, died issueless in 1772.
+He was succeeded by his nephew Sahibzada Jafar Khan alias Nawab Muhammad Bahawal Khan II.